AFC Grants Application Guide

 Applicant Responsibilities

-• Offering guidance on reflective planning practice;
+• Providing guidance on reflective planning practices.

-• Reviewing documents and advising on best practices;
+• Reviewing documents and advising on best practices.

-• Participating on advisory committees;
+• Serving on advisory committees.

 Sample Workplan for Age-friendly Assessment and Action Plan (Stream 1: Planning)